 Surf Rescue Certificate (SRC)

 This course is usually run in conjunction with the Bronze Medallion course.
 Specific schedules will be issued to enrolled candidates for each course by the lead trainer.

 How you will learn

 The Surf Rescue Certificate is designed to be delivered using a blended learning approach.
-This means that you will learn using a variety of methods including face-to-face learning (in the classroom, on the beach and in the water) and self-paced learning (online or paper-based and completed in your own time).
+This means you will learn using a variety of methods including face-to-face learning (in the classroom, on the beach and in the water) and self-paced learning (online or paper-based and completed in your own time).

 Upon successful completion of this course, you will be awarded with the SLSA Surf Rescue Certificate.
 You will also receive the following nationally recognised units of competency, some of which may be recognised as prior learning for the PUA20119 Certificate II in Public Safety (Aquatic Rescue):